gdaverdin/bioinfo/Lab-9-:-Population-genomics.md

     /home/student/binf4550/data/09.PopulationGenomics/1.1-4000000.ALL.chr1.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz

 This file is a "slice", only including positions 1-4000000 on chromosome 1.
+Copy it into your own directory.

 # Calculate pairwise nucleotide diversity (pi)